 For best results, use WooCommerce Product Table together with its sister plugin WooCommerce Wholesale Pro.
 Product Table provides the order forms, and WooCommerce Wholesale Pro adds other B2B functionality like wholesale registration and pricing.
 You can choose whether to enable the order form view for all customers, or just wholesale users.

 Large product directory

 A lot of our WooCommerce Product Table plugin users have HUGE e-commerce stores with thousands of products.
-A WooCommerce quick order form plugin is a good way to list large numbers of products in a directory structure.
+A WooCommerce directory plugin is a good way to list large numbers of products in a directory structure.

 For example, one website uses WooCommerce Product Table to display thousands of ball bearings for sale.
 Customers can use the filters to find the type of ball bearing they require based on product attributes such as size and color.
 They can then tick the products they want, add to cart and buy online.
 This would be a cumbersome process using the traditional WooCommerce shop layout.
 Not to mention that large pictures of ball bearings aren't necessary!
 Check out our tutorial on how to create a WooCommerce product catalogue.

-Here's a review from a customer who's increased sales by using our WooCommerce Product Table plugin to list thousands of products on an eCommerce store:
+Here's a review from a customer who's increased sales by using Product Table to list thousands of products in a quick order form:

 WooCommerce bulk order form

 Similar to a wholesale order form, a WooCommerce bulk order form is useful for ordering large quantities of products.
 If a customer is buying products in bulk, they won't want to browse through the standard WC layout.
 A product table is perfect as a bulk order form because they can quickly order as many products as they like.